A military servicewoman has decided to use a PODS container for her PCS move instead of going with military movers.

 On moving day, make sure you have plans for any young children or pets to be out of the way while the movers pack your items.
 It can be difficult to watch other people pack up your household goods, but trust the process.
 The military movers will go from room to room and pack, label, and inventory everything they put into the boxes.
 You can’t help them pack, because if anything is broken during this process, the movers are accountable.

-Pro Tip: Make sure you leave a room or a closet designated as a “Do Not Pack” room that the movers are to stay out of.
+Pro Tip: Make sure you leave a room or a closet designated as a “Do Not Pack” room that the military movers are to stay out of.
 Here, you’ll keep items like your moving binder with important documents (including your PCS orders), keys, suitcases of travel clothes, computers, toiletries, jewelry, and any other items you want to travel with you.

 Depending on your household size, packing and loading can take a good amount of time.
 The key is patience and ensuring you’re documenting the condition of your items.
 Once your items are packed and loaded, and you’ve signed off on the inventory, your items will be weighed and then transported to your new station.
 You can either have them delivered straight to your new home or to storage, depending on your schedule and what you’ve arranged with the moving company.